 - After the occupation certificate has been issued.

-Credit: All content has been taken from the NSW Fair Trading Course: Navigating the Design and Building Practitioners (DBP) Legislation 2021
+Credit: All content in regards to the The Design and Building Practitioners Act 2020 (DBP Act) has been taken from the NSW Fair Trading Course: Navigating the Design and Building Practitioners (DBP) Legislation 2021